KarlFarrugiaIcon/OreillyKatas2023/README.md

 ![Alt text](./Images/DomainBoundaries/TravelIntegrationService.png)

 ##### Notifications Service
-The component diagram illustrates the Notifications Service, responsible for delivering notifications to PWA (Web/Mobile) Applications.
-It handles multiple types of notifications published to an Event Streaming system, ensuring their proper delivery to the applications.
+The component diagram illustrates the Notifications Service, responsible for delivering notifications to the PWA Application.
+It is mainly responsible for handling push notifications and email notifications.

 ![Alt text](./Images/DomainBoundaries/NotificationsService.png)

 ##### Reporting & Analytics Service
-The Reporting & Analytics Service uses an external service to generate reports, processes them internally, stores data in a data center, publishes messages to notify other microservices, and allows users to view insights through an external tool.
+The Reporting & Analytics Service uses an external service to generate reports, processes them internally, stores data in a data warehouse, publishes messages to notify other microservices, and allows users to view insights through an external tool.

 ![Alt text](./Images/DomainBoundaries/ReportingAnalyticsService.png)